gunrock/graphblast/README.md

 ## Install

-A step by step series of instructions that tell you have to get a development env running.
+A step by step series of instructions that tell you how to get a development environment running GraphBLAST.

 1. First, you must download the software: